 As mentioned above, a person who feels emotionally drained has limited cognitive abilities due to having an overworked, tired brain.
 Researchers Dimitri van der Linden and Paul Eling state in a study on mental fatigue: “Focusing of attention is influenced by external features such as the presence of global or local target stimuli, but also by motivation and mood states.”
 When a person is mentally fatigued, their local processing gets compromised, causing lack of focus, which can also result in attention and behavioral problems.
 In addition to these issues, an emotionally drained person might also have a poor memory and clouded thinking.

-Those who are mentally and emotionally stressed might find themselves sleeping a lot less.
+Those suffering from mental exhaustion risk many sleepless nights.
 When the body is in a state of stress, it releases adrenaline and cortisol, which cause a “fight or flight” response.
 As a result, these hormones signal to the brain that it needs to stay alert.
 Lack of sleep has serious effects such as heart disease, strokes, altered moods, mental health problems, and even death.
 At work, insomnia leads to loss of productivity, low energy, lack of motivation, brain fog, moodiness, and poor performance.

 6. Physical Changes

 Feeling emotionally drained might also result in bodily changes.
 When a person’s mind experiences chronic stress, visible changes often occur.
 For example, this includes weight gain, weight loss, increased signs of aging, and dark bags under the eyes.
 There are also non-visible signs that happen in the body like headaches, migraines, loss of appetite, increased appetite, and changes in bowel habits.

 5 Ways to Stop Emotional and Mental Exhaustion